process-street/deebee.js/README.md

 ## Notes

+Deebee uses the [ES6 Map object](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) to store data.

+The ES6 Map object is available in Chrome 38, Firefox 13, Internet Explorer 11 and Safari 7.1.
+If you need support in earlier versions, you can use a polyfill like [es6-collections](https://github.com/WebReflection/es6-collections).

 This method will provides a global Deebee object.
 That means that once you include it, you can use it like this:

 ```javascript